sCrypt-Inc/scryptTS-docs/docs/tutorials/mint-bsv20.md

 const lim = 10n
 const dec = 0n
 // create contract instance
-const message = toByteString('Hello sCrpyt', true)
+const message = toByteString('Hello sCrypt', true)
 const hash = sha256(message)
-const hashPuzzle = new HashPuzzleFT(tick, max, lim, dec, hash) ...
+const hashLock = new HashLockFT(tick, max, lim, dec, hash) ...
-// deploy the new BSV20 token $HELLO await hashPuzzle.deployToken()
+// deploy the new BSV20 token $HELLO await hashLock.deployToken()
-// mint 10 $HELLO into contract instance const mintTx = await hashPuzzle.mint(10n)
+// mint 10 $HELLO into contract instance const mintTx = await hashLock.mint(10n)
 ```

 Normally, we use a P2PKH address to receive the token, then the token is controlled by a private key the same as the general P2PKH.

-In this example, the token is mint to a contract instance, it is controlled by the smart contract, which means it can only be transferred when the hash puzzle is solved.
+In this example, the token is mint to a contract instance, it is controlled by the smart contract, which means it can only be transferred when the hash lock is unlocked.

 ## Transfer Token